What is a Clogged or Plugged Milk Duct, and how does it feel?

 - Therapeutic ultrasound can be helpful in breaking up the blockage.
 One treatment is usually sufficient, but occasionally a second visit or more is required.
 Dr. Jack Newman of the International Breastfeeding Centre suggests that if two treatments on two consecutive days have not resolved the blockage, more treatments will not be effective and you should see your physician.

-- Use a high-quality, cold-pressed Castor oil.
+- Use a high-quality, cold-pressed Castor oil (available at most natural food stores).

 - Apply the cloth to the plugged area of the breast.